dresdengiesst/giessdenkiez-de/README_DEV.md

 - Change directory to `giessdenkiez-de-postgres-api/supabase` to start the Supabase Edge functions
   - `cp .env.sample .env` and change the variables:
     - `PUMPS_URL=<url_to_your_pumps_file>` set value to the URL of your pumps file
-  - Run `supabase functions serve --env-file supabase/.env` in `giessdenkiez-de-postgres-api` directory
+  - Run `npx supabase functions serve --env-file supabase/.env` in `giessdenkiez-de-postgres-api` directory
 - Setup the Frontend:
   - Change directory to `giessdenkiez-de` repository
   - `nvm install && nvm use`